DevHead-LLC/RisingPunk/mobile/legacy-battle-system-removal-plan.md

 ## Complete File Inventory

+**Legend:**
+- ✅ = Already deleted (accomplished)
+- ✅⚠️ = Moved from “to delete” to “to keep” (required by new system, do NOT delete)

 ### Components to Delete (`src/components/battle/`)
-- ❌ `AnimatedBattalion.tsx` - Legacy battalion animation component
-- ❌ `BattalionBotSelector/` - Legacy battalion selector directory
-- ❌ `BattalionDeploymentZone.tsx` - Legacy deployment zones
-- ❌ `BattalionSlot.tsx` - Legacy battalion slots
-- ❌ `BattleHeader.tsx` - Legacy battle header with timer
-- ❌ `BattleNetwork.tsx` - Legacy network component
-- ❌ `BattleOverlays.tsx` - Legacy overlay container
-- ❌ `BattleResultsOverlay.tsx` - Legacy results display
-- ❌ `BattleUnits.tsx` - Legacy unit management
-- ❌ `CircleSlot.tsx` - Legacy circle slots
-- ❌ `CountdownOverlay.tsx` - Legacy countdown display
-- ❌ `DataStream.tsx` - Legacy data stream visualization
-- ❌ `NetworkLines.tsx` - Legacy network lines
-- ❌ `NetworkNode.tsx` - Legacy network nodes
+- ✅ AnimatedBattalion.tsx
+- ✅ BattleHeader.tsx
+- ✅ BattleNetwork.tsx
+- ✅ BattleOverlays.tsx
+- ✅ BattleResultsOverlay.tsx
+- ✅ BattleUnits.tsx
+- ✅ CountdownOverlay.tsx
+- ✅ DataStream.tsx
+- ✅ NetworkLines.tsx
+- ✅ NetworkNode.tsx
+- ✅ BattalionDeploymentZone.tsx
+- ✅ (all other legacy-only files not required by the new system)

-### Components to Keep (`src/components/battle/`)
+### Components to Keep (`src/components/battle/` and new system dirs)
+- ✅⚠️ BattlePreparationScreen.tsx
+- ✅⚠️ BattleGridScreen.tsx
+- ✅⚠️ BattalionSlot.tsx
+- ✅⚠️ CircleSlot.tsx
+- ✅⚠️ BattalionBotSelector/ (directory)
-- ✅ `BattleNetworkGrid.tsx` - New network grid component
+- ✅ BattleNetworkGrid.tsx
-- ✅ `BattleOverlayManager.tsx` - New overlay manager
+- ✅ BattleOverlayManager.tsx
-- ✅ `BattleTimerDisplay.tsx` - New timer display
+- ✅ BattleTimerDisplay.tsx
-- ✅ `BattleCountdownOverlay.tsx` - New countdown overlay
+- ✅ BattleCountdownOverlay.tsx
+- ✅ (any other file imported by the above)

+**Result:**
+- All legacy-only files are gone (accomplished).
+- All new system files and their dependencies are intact and preserved (accomplished).

 ### Hooks to Delete (`src/hooks/`)
 - ❌ `useBattleCoordination.ts` - Legacy battle coordination